aydinu1/Mini-Projects/README.md

 # Mini-Projects
-Various projects developed by Ugur Aydin.
+Various Python projects developed by Ugur Aydin.
+Main topic of interests are data engineering, data analytics and machine learning.